fbpx

 These books, in sincerity, saw us through some tough times in 2022, even the more recently released ones were found just in time.
 Grab some popcorn and maybe a glass of your favourite drink and hope on this ride!

-5 Non-Fiction Books You Should Be reading Right Now.
+8 Non-Fiction Books You Should Read Right Now.

 [EPE Principle] Enter, Perform, Exit: Understanding The Opportunity Cycle by Azeez Amida

-Whether you’re at crossroads, planning to make new moves or swimming in opportunities, E.P.E Principle is that book to read for career advancement and personal growth.
+E.P.E Principle is that book to read for career advancement and personal growth, whether you’re at crossroads, planning to make new moves or swimming in opportunities.
 A non-fiction book, each chapter explicitly explores Amida’s EPE model and shows you how to Enter, Perform and Exit in any position you find yourself.
 A recommended read for 2023 and beyond!

 non-fiction books